A Guide To Hermès Leathers and Skins

 CHÈVRE MYSORE

 Made from goatskin, Chèvre leather is lightweight with a soft shine.
-Seen much less often than Togo or Epsom, Chèvre is very special and commands a higher value on the resale market.
+Seen much less often than Togo or Epsom, Chèvre is very special and can command a slightly higher value on the resale market.
+It is a very popular choice for a mini Kelly.

 DOBLIS SUEDE

-Hermès refer to their suede leather as Doblis.
-This leather is extremely rare to find brand new and oftentimes has to be purchased as vintage if a buyer wants to add to their collection.
-Delicate as all suede is, it’s important to keep Doblis bags out of the train, not to handle with dirty or greasy fingers and to beware of scratching.
-The most recognizable suede Hermes style is the highly collectible Grizzly Teddy, as seen in Kylie Jenner’s wardrobe.
+Hermès suede Doblis bags are extremely rare to find in brand new condition and oftentimes collectors may have to consider a vintage bag if they want to add one of these rare beauities to their collection.
+Delicate as all suede is, it’s important to keep Doblis bags out of the rain, not to handle with dirty or greasy fingers and to beware of scratching.
+The most current suede Hermes style is the highly collectible Grizzly Teddy, as seen in the wardrobe of Kylie Jenner.

 OSTRICH